Best Options Trading Platforms/Brokers Compared & Reviewed

 The principal differences between options and futures trading revolve around the obligations that the respective contracts confer.
 Futures traders are obligated to make or take delivery of the underlying commodity they are trading at the end of the contact lifetime whereas in options trading only the seller of options has obligations buyer of options have the right to take action but not the obligation to do so.

-All futures contracts have a value throughout their lifetime which is the current price times the size of the contract and any changes in the price of the underlying price are reflected in the PnL’s of the buyer and seller.
+All futures contracts have a value throughout their lifetime which is the current price times the size of the contract.
+Any changes in the price of the underlying price are reflected in the profit and losses of the buyer and seller.

 Conversely, the values of options prices will change even if there is no change in the price of the underlying instrument, because of time decay and reductions in implied volatility.
 In those circumstances the value of out of the money puts and calls can quickly be eroded and only in the money options will have any value at all at the end of a contract’s lifetime.